leek2hu/wtcpcopy/README.md

 ##Running TCPCopy
-Assume *wtcpcopy* is configured with "./configure --mingw --with-cc=gcc".
+Assume *wtcpcopy* is configured with "./configure --windows --with-cc=gcc".

 ###1) On the online source server (administartor privilege is required):